delbetu/task_logger/README.md

 ```
 and answer the questions.

-## Code sample
+## Development Process

-Since this code is meant to be a show case I encourage reader to follow the commits in order.

-This project was developed using TDD.
+This project was developed using Outside-In TDD.
 Every commit is a baby step easy to understand.

+## Architecture decisions

 The pieces of code are divided on **UI**, **Interactor** and **IO-Objects**.

+UI -> Interactor -> IO-Object (MinutedockProxy, FileStorage)

+The application is composed of these object-stereotypes, each of them obeys a different purpose.

+Interactors offer functionality to UI and split the process into a set of tasks

 **UI**
   - Manage user data flowing in and out of the system.